 Postdoctoral fellows apply directly to the head of the laboratory responsible.
 Postdoctoral fellows are supervised by the laboratory director, but are welcome to participate in a wide range of conferences and other academic activities offered by the department.

 - K08 award

 - St. Louis Children’s Hospital CDI fellowship

 - K12 Clinical Hematology Research Career Development Program

 - Jack H. Ladenson Fellow in Experimental Clinical Pathology

-The Jack H. Ladenson Fellows in Experimental Clinical Pathology was established by the Department of Pathology and Immunology in honor of Dr. Jack H. Ladenson who has made numerous important contributions to clinical pathology, the LGM Division and the Department of Pathology and Immunology at Washington University over the 37 years that he has been a faculty member in the department.
+The Jack H. Ladenson Fellows in Experimental Clinical Pathology was established by the Department of Pathology & Immunology in honor of Jack H. Ladenson, PhD, who has made numerous important contributions to clinical pathology, the Division of Laboratory and Genomic Medicine and the Department of Pathology & Immunology over the 37 years that he has been a faculty member in the department.
 Dr. Ladenson’s research has focused on the development of clinical tests for the diagnosis of common cardiovascular diseases including myocardial infarction, and his work has lead to the development of several tests commonly used to diagnose heart attacks around the world.

 For more information, please contact Ann Winn at firstname.lastname@example.org or 314-454-8436.